 Here at HSPPR, we never turn away an animal in need.
 We take in strays, we care for pets whose owners can no longer care for them, we open our doors to dogs through our transfer program who would otherwise be at risk for euthanasia, we shelter pets involved in neglect and cruelty cases, and more.

 We accept all animals that pass through our doors.
 While euthanasia is never an easy decision, we have a responsibility to assess each of those animals as an individual and end animal suffering in the most humane way possible when necessary.
-In 2016, no healthy, adoptable pets were euthanized.
+In 2017, no healthy, adoptable pets were euthanized.

 Recognizing that industry standards are changing, an improved method of collecting data has evolved for animal shelters and rescues.
 We are now sharing the statistics in the data matrix required by the Pet Animal Care and Facilities Act (PACFA) for Colorado-licensed shelters and rescues.
 Find the PACFA reports for Colorado Springs and Pueblo here.

 In addition, we are reporting data to the Shelter Animals Count National Database, which provides shelter data on dogs and cats at the county level in the U.S. The purpose of Shelter Animals Count is to enable data-driven decisions to promote saving the lives of companion animals and preventing homelessness.

-In 2016, our 1,056 volunteers put in 105,078 volunteer hours.
-This is the dollar equivalent of $2.1 million, based on data from Independent Sector.
+In 2017, our 1,092 volunteers put in 108,938 volunteer hours.
+This is the dollar equivalent of $2.6 million, based on data from Independent Sector.
 From walking dogs to picking up TNR cats, to serving as customer services representatives to all who come into the shelter, we literally could not exist without every one of our good-hearted volunteers.